About the Visual Shakespeare Project

 Chelsea and the cast of Much Ado About Nothing at the Stag and Lion Theatre, New York

-Chelsea receiving her portrait from Iain
+Chelsea LeSage receiving her portrait from Iain

 Iain and part of his University of York Exhibition